beankillz/alx-system_engineering-devops/0x00-shell_basics/README.md

-This project is tring to print the absolute working directory
+The 1-listit will display all the content of our current directory